Saruman

 Biography

-In his pride, the corrupted Wizard had underestimated the wrath of the forest he had used as fuel for his war engines.
-The Ents, ireful at the Orcs' cutting of their trees, assaulted the mostly-defenseless Isengard.
-To the horror of the Dark Lord's puppet, they stomped on the last of his minions, destroyed his network of wooden machinery and flooded his fortress.
-Saruman cowered back in Orthanc and was later confronted by Gandalf, Théoden and their allies.
-Feigning generosity and care at first, the corrupted Wizard tried to bend the King to his side.
-Théoden, fully aware that Saruman's extended hand was but talon of Sauron's claw, asked instead for retribution for the burning of the Westfold and the deaths of the Rohirrim children and warriors alike.
+In the face of this humiliating defeat, Saruman cowered back in Orthanc and was later confronted by Gandalf, Théoden and their entourage.
+Feigning generosity and care at first, the evil wizard tried to bend the king to his will.
+Théoden, fully aware that Saruman was nothing more than a puppet of Sauron, asked instead for retribution for the burning of the Westfold and the deaths of the Rohirrim children and warriors alike.
 Shedding the veil of humility, Saruman belittled Théoden and then, in a mocking tone, addressed Gandalf.
-In spite of his misdeeds, the corrupted Wizard was offered a chance to repent, if he surrendered the tower and revealed what his Lord's plans were.
-Arrogant as ever, Saruman refused and was banished from the Order of the Istari by Gandalf, for his treachery and service to Sauron had already cost many lives.
-His staff broken, the turncoat was stripped of much of his power and crawled back into his tower.
-To his frustration, Gríma threw the Palantir out a window - not sure whether he hated Saruman or Gandalf more; the Palantir was then claimed by Aragorn and would play a role in countering Sauron's next strike.
+In spite of his misdeeds, the corrupted wizard was offered a chance to repent, if he surrendered the tower and renounced both his service to the Dark Lord and his own plans.
+Arrogant as ever, Saruman refused and was banished from the Order of the Istari by Gandalf, for his treachery had already cost many lives.
+His staff broken, the traitor was stripped of much of his power and slithered back into his tower.
+Much to Saruman's frustration, Gríma threw the Palantír out a window - not sure whether he hated Saruman or Gandalf more; the Palantír was then claimed by Aragorn and would play a role in countering Sauron's next strike.
+Without the Palantír, Saruman could not answer Sauron's summons and report.
+Knowing that "he will appear a rebel", the corrupted wizard elected to lock himself in his tower, expecting no pity from his master nor from the Free Peoples for that matter.

-After the final downfall of Sauron, his puppet, Saruman, persuaded the Ents to set him free.
-The corrupted Wizard then journeyed with his footman, Wormtongue, to the Shire, which his agents had infiltrated beforehand.
-Soon enough, Saruman had his ally, Lotho Sackville-Baggins, killed so he could assume total control over the Shire as the local petty thug-lord.
-With a horde of Orcs, Half-orcs and wicked Men at his disposal, he imposed a terror regime over the Hobbit people, whom he held partially responsible for his precarious position.
-His short-lived "rule" was ended when the halflings were stirred into an uprising.
-Led by Frodo Baggins, Samwise Gamgee, Meriadoc Brandybuck and Peregrin Took, the Hobbits vanquished Saruman's allies and drove him out.
+After the final overthrow of Sauron, Saruman persuaded the Ents to set him free.
+The former White Wizard then journeyed to the Shire, dragging his servant Wormtongue (whose nickname he had scornfully shortned to 'Worm') along.
+By this point, the reins of the Shire rested with his ally Lotho, whose authority was backed by the brigands and Half-orcs in league with Saruman.
+It did not take long until the evil wizard discarded this gullible associate: Saruman had Gríma kill Lotho so he could assume total control over the Shire.
+His dictates enforced by the horde of wicked Men and Half-orcs, Saruman quickly became the local ruffian gang-leader and imposed a terror regime over the Hobbits; not only because he held the Hobbits partially responsible for his downfall, but also because he knew Gandalf was very fond of them and he wanted to hurt Gandalf in whatever way he could.
+To disguise his presence Saruman assumed the identity of Sharkey (meaning 'Old Man'), which was how his Orcish minions in Isengard had called him.
+His petty rule was cut short when the halflings were stirred into an uprising.
+Led by Frodo Baggins, Samwise Gamgee, Meriadoc Brandybuck and Peregrin Took, the Hobbits vanquished Saruman's thugs and drove him out.
 Saruman's final mistake would be lashing out at Gríma, who proceeded to stab him in the back for his mistreatment.
-The corrupted Wizard's spirit rose from his body and looked westwards, but was denied entry and was scattered by the wind.
-Not unlike his Lord, Sauron, whose impotent spirit was sucked into the Void, Saruman's houseless ghost was left powerless and unable to return of Middle-earth.
+The corrupted wizard's spirit rose from his body and looked westwards, but was denied entry and was scattered by the wind.
+Saruman's houseless ghost was left powerless and unable to return of Middle-earth, a fate not unlike that of his master, Sauron, whose impotent spirit was sucked into the Void.

 Overview